19hours/sg-statutes/Acts/Bankruptcy Act.md

 (b) in the initial period, lost any part of his property by gambling or by rash and hazardous speculations.

+[42/2005]

-(2) In determining for the purposes of this section whether any speculation was rash and hazardous, the financial position of the bankrupt at the time when he entered into them shall be taken into consideration.
+(2) In determining for the purposes of this section whether any speculation was rash and hazardous, the financial position of the bankrupt at the time when he entered into it shall be taken into consideration.

 ### Bankrupt incurring debt without reasonable ground of expectation of being able to pay it

 144\.
 A bankrupt shall be guilty of an offence if —

-(a) within 12 months before the making of a bankruptcy application by or against him or during the initial period, he incurs any debt provable in bankruptcy; or
+(a) within 12 months before the making of a bankruptcy application by or against him, or during the initial period, he incurs any debt provable in bankruptcy; or

-(b) having been engaged in carrying on any trade or business, he continues to trade or carry on business by incurring any debt provable in bankruptcy within 12 months before the date of the making of a bankruptcy application by or against him or during the initial period, he being insolvent on the date of incurring the debt,
+(b) having been engaged in carrying on any trade or business, he continues to trade or carry on business by incurring any debt provable in bankruptcy within 12 months before the date of the making of a bankruptcy application by or against him, or during the initial period, he being insolvent on the date of incurring the debt,

 without any reasonable ground of expectation of being able to pay it.

+[42/2005]

 ### Making of false claims, etc.